-Japan has seen a boom in tourism in the last few years, and I know it’s certainly on our travel radar.
-Most people visit Kyoto or Tokyo, but overlook Osaka.
-Caleb from Kids Travel Japan tells us why Japan’s second largest city should be on your radar.
+Japan is open again for tourism, and families are booking Japan trips in record numbers.
+Historically, most people travel to Kyoto or visit Tokyo but overlook Osaka.
+Caleb from Kids Travel Japan tells us why Japan’s second-largest city should be on your radar.
 Read on to see his family’s favorite things to do in Osaka with kids.

-The following 5 places to visit in Osaka will definitely be a hit with you and your children and illustrate that Osaka can stand out among your family adventures in Japan.
+The following five places to visit in Osaka will definitely be a hit with you and your children and illustrate that Osaka can stand out among your family adventures in Japan.

 Nearest Station: 5 minutes on foot from Banpaku Kinen Kouen station on the Osaka Monorail